+39 0372 421811

 During the same period, it received its first international quality certifications: UNI EN ISO 9002:1994 (1996) and QS 9000:1998 (1998).
 By the end of the decade, Wonder had become a leading name in the Automotive industry.

-The new millennium has marked the start of a new challenge for Wonder: it has to evolve from a company that manufactures products that are mostly based on customer design to a company that is able to offer innovative products.
+The new millennium marks the beginning of a new challenge for Wonder: evolving from a company that primarily produces products based on customer designs to a company capable of offering product innovation.

 Wonder S.p.a.